 Naples & Amalfi Coast

-Tour of Pompei and Herculaneum Itinerary 2016
+Tour of Pompeii and Herculaneum Itinerary 2019

-DAY5 We go off the beaten track to the villas of Stabiae, an exclusive Roman resort for the very wealthy.
+Day Five: We go off-the-beaten-path to the villas of Stabiae, an exclusive Roman resort for the very wealthy.
 The vast Villa San Marco is one of the most opulent along this coast - and remains very impressive in its scale.
-TheVilla Ariadne gives wonderful views over the Bay of Naples and is remarkably little visited.
-We walk through the grand rooms, chambers and gardens in splendid isolation.
-Free time this afternoon to return to Pompeii or relax.
+The Villa Ariadne gives wonderful views over the Bay of Naples and is remarkably not touristy.
+We'll walk through the grand rooms, chambers and gardens in splendid isolation.
+The afternoon will be your free time to return to Pompeii or relax.

 Prices all included: 2,180 US Dollars/1,950 Euros

 Take a look at Rick Steve's Video on Naples and Pompei